gitgetgotguts/Walmart/README.md

 # **Walmart All Sellers Scraper**

-This Python script helps you get seller information for Walmart items.
+This Python script gets seller information for Walmart items in a json file {product_id.json}.

 ## **What the Script Does & How to Use It**